 This Plan introduces statutory mechanisms to implement the vision and objectives.
-Alongside future precinct plans and site-specific development control plans (DCPs), it gives effect to the Greater Sydney Region Plan: A Metropolis of Three Cities and the Western City District Plan.
+Alongside future precinct plans and master plans, it gives effect to the Greater Sydney Region Plan: A Metropolis of Three Cities and the Western City District Plan.

-The Plan represents a collaborative approach led by the Planning Partnership and continued cooperation with the Australian Government, Western Sydney Airport, the Western City and Aerotropolis Authority (WCAA), Infrastructure NSW, Sydney Metro and other State agencies.
+The Plan represents a collaborative approach led by the Planning Partnership and continued cooperation with the Australian Government, Western Sydney Airport, the Western Parkland City Authority (WPCA), Infrastructure NSW, Sydney Metro, Sydney Water and other State agencies.

-The Planning Partnership considered more than 600 submissions to the Stage 1 LUIIP when developing this Plan.
-It will continue to engage broadly during precinct planning, commencing with the initial precincts.
+The Planning Partnership considered almost 700 submissions on the draft Plan and will continue to engage broadly during precinct planning, commencing with the initial precincts.

 Planning for Aerotropolis also opens opportunities for new design approaches to landscape management and urban design.
-This Plan includes 47 landscape, urban design and planning principles that give effect to the objectives.
+This Plan includes landscape, urban design and planning principles that give effect to the objectives.
 These are detailed in the Appendix.